 Other causes include:

 - Inner ear inflammation

 In rare cases of nystagmus, surgery may aid in improving vision by changing the position of the eye muscles that control their movement.

 A more holistic approach to treating nystagmus is through neuro-optometric rehabilitation therapy.
 Recent research has shown that this specialized form of vision therapy improves visual function in most patients with nystagmus.
 Neuro-optometric rehabilitation therapy refines and improves visual skills by strengthening the brain’s control over the eyes, thereby treating the problem at its source.

-Bolton Vision Therapy Centre offers the latest in neuro-optometric rehabilitation and treats patients with several forms of visual disorders, including nystagmus.
+Bolton Vision Therapy Center offers the latest in neuro-optometric rehabilitation and treats patients with several forms of visual disorders, including nystagmus.
 If you or a loved one are affected by this eye condition, speak with Drs.
 Donati and McKenzie to learn how we can help.